 At the FAA, we prepare all year for natural disasters so we can sustain air navigation systems, and maintain airspace safety.

 Our mission is to protect the National Airspace System and ensure that anyone operating in and around a natural disaster is able to do so safely.
 It is vital to understand what you can do to prepare when a severe weather event will potentially impact your area with surges, flooding, and wind.

-Before You Fly
+Pilots: Before You Fly

-- Check your NOTAMs.
+- Check your NOTAMs and TFRs.

 - Never interfere with emergency response activities, including aircraft operations.

 - Maintain increased awareness for low altitude storm response flight activity if you are flying and navigating in the impact area.